AshokAssist/OnlineBanner/README.md

 ✅ User authentication with JWT tokens
 ✅ Banner configuration with real-time pricing
-✅ File upload with validation and S3 storage
+✅ File upload with email-based delivery
 ✅ Shopping cart with localStorage persistence
 ✅ Order management and tracking
 ✅ Admin dashboard with order management